modular/modular/KGEN/docs/public/programming-manual.md

-Overall, we believe that the north star of compatibility, continued vigilance on design, and incremental progress towards full compatibility will get us to where we need to be.
+Overall, we believe that the north star of compatibility, continued vigilance on design, and incremental progress towards full compatibility will get us to where we need to be in time.

 ### Intentional Differences From Python